 The Dietetic Internship Program is a post-baccalaureate, supervised practice program that qualifies graduates for the examination for registered dietitians.
 The internship provides learning experiences in medical nutrition therapy for entry level clinical dietetics, community nutrition, and foodservice management.
 These experiences lead to proficiency in delivering nutritional care to a wide range of clients.
 Class lectures, seminars, supervised activities in the community, hospitals and other health care facilities provide a variety of experiences to students.

 Full-time Interns will be able to complete the Dietetic Internship Program in 45 weeks including completion of 15 semester hours of graduate credit in Nutrition/Dietetics. .
 The 15 credit hours are a component of the Dietetic Internship Program at North Carolina Central University (NCCU).
 For students wishing to continue their studies, the 15 semester hours may be used towards the Master of Science degree graduate program now offered on line.
-The internship starts August 13, 2013 with a week of orientation.
+The internship starts August of each year with a week of orientation.

 Mission of the Dietetic Internship Program